bemonseb/vm-lab-notes/lab-00-setup-kvm-qemu-libvirt/_index.md

 This step demonstrates that the host machine and the VM are connected and can communicate over the default virtual network.

+## Network Diagram
-Here's a drawio diagram of this initial setup.
+Here's a drawio diagram of this initial network setup.
 ![network diagram](./network-diagram.drawio.png)